 Unless you’ve been living under a rock, you may be aware that blue is wildly trending in interiors.
 I have been seeing it in every element of design, and it seemed like a good time to share with you all the myriad of ways to incorporate blue into your home.
 Seeing as I write this blog for Dura Supreme Cabinetry, you may think I would focus on blue cabinetry here.
-While I will definitely touch on that, I also want to show how inserting blue into the non-cabinetry components of your design can actually breathe life into your non-blue cabinetry and bring it on trend.
+While I will definitely touch on that, I also want to show how inserting blue into the non-cabinetry components of your design can actually breathe life into your non-blue cabinetry and bring it on-trend.

 This can start from the moment one walks in the door of a home, with a beautiful front door.

-Below, we see the same home, with blues carried into the kitchen in the refrigeration, lighting and dishes, unifying the design throughout.
+Below, we see the same home, with blues carried into the kitchen in the refrigeration, lighting, and dishes, unifying the design throughout.

 Or maybe you need colorful motivation while washing dishes?
 Below is a beautiful double sink that pairs perfectly with deep character-rich woods we’ve been seeing more of as well as a brushed bronze fixture and crisp whites.

 Home offices can be a great place to be a little more daring with color, as their purpose is to primarily accommodate the home’s owner.
-Don’t be afraid to bring in color that motivates and grounds you as you sit down to work.
+Don’t be afraid to bring in a color that motivates and grounds you as you sit down to work.